-Growing plants indoors under grow lights is a very different ballgame to outdoor growing.
+Growing plants indoors under grow lights is very different to outdoor growing.
 Pay particular attention to the lamp size and type, plant height and density, and the distance between the lamp and foliage.

 To best utilize lamp output, position the lamp as close as possible to the top of plants without causing photo-respiration or burning of foliage (see Table 3 for “minimum gap” guidelines).
-Air cooled lights should be used because they enable lamps to be positioned much closer to the foliage.
-These are particularly beneficial for 1,000W lamps (Fig 3).
+Air cooled lights should be used because they enable lamps to be positioned closer to the foliage.
+These are particularly beneficial for 1,000W lamps (Fig 7.2).
 Ensure lamps are hung so that their height can be easily adjusted as the plants grow.

 Shading becomes an issue when plants are positioned too close to one another.
 It is generally more productive to plant fewer plants, rather than more.